Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

-- This season, Anthony Davis has made 9.7 shots per game, which adds up to 15.4% of his team's total makes.
+- This season, Anthony Davis has made 9.7 shots per game, which accounts for 15.4% of his team's total makes.

 - Davis' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the league.
+- Defensively, the Nuggets are eighth in the league, conceding 112.5 points per game.

-- On the boards, the Nuggets are ranked No. 1 in the league, allowing 40.8 rebounds per contest.
+- Allowing 40.8 rebounds per contest, the Nuggets are the best squad in the league.

-- Looking at assists, the Nuggets are 15th in the league, conceding 25.7 per game.
+- In terms of assists, the Nuggets have conceded 25.7 per game, 15th in the league.

-- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the NBA.
+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Anthony Davis vs. the Nuggets